Last Updated on January 17, 2023 by Editor

 DO/YEAR ROUND: Climb Mount Beacon

+The climb to the summit of Mount Beacon is challenging.
 It’s a mile practically straight up and a nice lung expanding workout.
-But the views of the Hudson River and Valley are so worth it from the platform up top.
+But the views of the Hudson River and Valley are so worth it from the first stop: the Casino Overlook.
 Double the trip to the Fire Tower for a greater view and workout.
 Hiking fiends will want to accomplish the fierce 7.7 mile loop – deemed a 10 out of 10 for difficulty.
 Free, Open Dawn To Dusk.

 SHOP/WORKSHOP: Knot Too Shabby

-Purchase something crafty from this upscale craft shop, or make something yourself.
+Purchase something for your own personal DIY from the upscale Knot Too Shabby paint and craft shop.
+Or, make something yourself right here.
 You can sign up for a Annie Sloan Chalk Painting Class, offered five times a month.
 3 hours $120.

 SHOP: Play